gsuuon/model.nvim/README.md

 - 🦜 Chat in `mchat` filetype buffer
   - edit settings or messages at any point
   - take conversations to different models
-  - basic syntax highlights and folds
+  - treesitter highlights and folds

 ### Contents
 - [Setup](#setup)